-Business Overview and Fiscal Year 2022 Performance Highlights
+Business Overview and Fiscal Year 2023 Performance Highlights

-We are a clinical-stage company dedicated to developing transformational treatments for patients with serious metabolic diseases marked by high unmet medical need, including non-alcoholic steatohepatitis ("NASH"), a disease without any approved therapies.
+We are a clinical-stage company dedicated to developing transformational treatments for patients with serious metabolic diseases marked by high unmet medical need, including metabolic dysfunction-associated steatohepatitis, or MASH, formerly known as non-alcoholic steatohepatitis, or NASH.

-In 2022, we built on the strong results from our Phase 2a BALANCED study evaluating EFX in patients with biopsy- confirmed NASH by progressing two Phase 2b clinical trials, one in patients with pre-cirrhotic NASH and a second in patients with cirrhosis due to NASH.
-We made significant progress on our corporate goals for 2022, which were adopted in December 2021, including the following achievements that impacted executive compensation:
+In 2023, we progressed two parallel Phase 2b clinical trials, one in patients with pre-cirrhotic MASH known as HARMONY and a second in patients with cirrhosis due to MASH known as SYMMETRY.
+We made significant progress on our corporate goals for 2023, which were adopted in December 2022, including the following achievements that impacted executive compensation: